An Introduction to Geometric Topology: Curves on surfaces

 Conversely, let $\gamma\subset T$ be a simple closed curve.
 We cut $T$ along $\gamma$ and get a surface $S$ with $\chi(S) =0$.
 If $\gamma$ separates, then by the classification of surfaces the only possibility is that $S$ consists of a one-holed torus and a disc, so $\gamma$ is trivial and $(m,n)=(0,0)$, which is excluded.
 If $\gamma$ does not separate, there is another curve $\eta$ intersecting it transversely in one point.
 This implies that $\eta$ and $\gamma$ have algebraic intersection $\pm 1$ and hence $(m,n)$ are coprime: if $(m,n) = k(p,q)$ with $k\geqslant 2$ the algebraic intersection would be divided by $k$.

 Finally, we pick two simple closed curves $\gamma, \eta$ of the same type $(m,n)\neq (0,0)$ and prove that they are isotopic.
 We put $\gamma, \eta$ in transverse position, and we cut $T$ along $\gamma$ to get an annulus $A$.
-If $\eta$ does not intersect $\gamma$, by cutting $A$ along $\eta$ we get two annuli: hence $\eta$ and $\gamma$ cobound an annulus and we can use this annulus to isotope them.
-If $\eta$ intersects $\gamma$, the curve $\eta$ decomposes into arcs in $A$ as in Fig.~\ref{torus_simple_curve:fig}-(left).
+If $\eta$ does not intersect $\gamma$, by cutting $A$ along $\eta$ we get two annuli: hence $\eta$ and $\gamma$ cobound an annulus and we can use this annulus to build an isotopy between them.
+If $\eta$ intersects $\gamma$, the curve $\eta$ decomposes into arcs in $A$ as in Figure \ref{torus_simple_curve:fig}-(left).
 Since the algebraic intersection of $\eta$ and $\gamma$ is zero, there is an arc with both endpoints in the same boundary component of $A$.
-This arc forms a bigon, which we can slide by isotopy as in Fig.~\ref{torus_simple_curve:fig}-(right) to decrease the intersection points in $\gamma \cap \eta$ and conclude by induction. \end{proof}
+This arc forms a bigon, which we can slide by isotopy as in Figure \ref{torus_simple_curve:fig}-(right) to decrease the intersection points in $\gamma \cap \eta$ and conclude by induction. \end{proof}

 Simple closed curves in surfaces of higher genus are more complicated to classify, but are still very important.
 A couple of techniques used in the previous proof (cutting along curves and simplifying bigons) will be employed again in the higher-genus context.